ibm-cloud-solutions/hubot-ibmcloud-cognitive-lib/README.md

 `version` is the version of this file.

 `class` is the name of the class you want the classifier to use.
 Class identifiers should be unique within the file, if the class is not unique then it will be rejected by the database.

+`description` is optional.
+It provides a description for the class.
+If a value is not provided it will default to the class name.

 `texts` is an array of suggested natural language statements to use to invoke the command.
 These statements are used to seed the natural language classifier.